Examples of naked singularity formation in higher-dimensional Einstein-vacuum spacetimes: Naked singularity formation in 6 dimensions

+In both situations, one can specify values of $\kappa$ that lie within the required bounds (\ref{kNS}) and (\ref{kNSV}) for naked singularities to occur in 4 dimensions.

-Returning to the metric (\ref{metric}), we first consider the uplift of the 4-dimensional naked singularity solutions with $V_0=-1$.
-We will show that the resulting spacetimes inherit major properties of the lower-dimensional ones, and thus can represent formation of naked singularities as well (cf. Fig. \ref{fig1}).
-To make our calculation concrete, we focus on the simplest case with $\mathcal{K}=S^2$, $\kappa=1/\sqrt{2}$ and take
+First we consider the uplift of the solutions with $V_0=-1$.
+We will show that the resulting spacetimes inherit major properties of the lower-dimensional ones, and thus can represent formation of naked singularities as well (cf. Fig. \ref{fig4}).
+To make our calculation concrete, we focus on the simplest case with $\mathcal{K}=S^2$, $\kappa=1/\sqrt{2}$ (cf. (\ref{kappa}) with $n=2$), and take

-with $\rmd \bar{\Omega}^2$ the metric of a unit 2-sphere.
-An extra factor $1/2$ appears above so that the Ricci scalar of $\mathcal{K}$ follows $R_{n=2}=4$ (cf. (\ref{kappa})).
-Under the assumptions, the metric (\ref{metric}) acquires the spatial symmetry of $S^2\times S^2$.
+where $\rmd \bar{\Omega}^2$ denotes the metric of a unit 2-sphere.
+An extra factor $1/2$ above is added so that the Ricci scalar of $\mathcal{K}$ obeys $R_{n=2}=4$ (cf. (\ref{kappa})).
+Under the assumptions, the metric (\ref{metric4n}) becomes